yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ## Customized javaScript Questions

-❗ 1.
-Where Do You Use Async, Await and Promise?
+1. Where Do You Use Async, Await and Promise?
+> - To do somthing after receive the data from API calls.
 <br/><br/>